dusty-nv/jetbot_ros/README.md

 $ sudo usermod -aG i2c $USER
 ```

+Reboot the system for the changes to take effect.

 ### Create catkin workspace

 Create a ROS Catkin workspace to contain our ROS packages: